- Swedish Railway Models

-- Jeco introduced their Rc2/Rc3 in 2012 in a number of versions, each as a limited run.
+- Jeco has produced the Rc2/Rc3 from 2012 in a number of versions, each as a limited run.
 There were only two orange versions with original roof profile, but only one of them had original window surrounds.
 SJ Blue, GC Blue and GC Green versions were also produced along with SJ Black and SSRT Grey, and a few more.
 As of late 2022, we understand that more are on their way, including one as Rc4.

-- Lima introduced their model in 1974 as Rc2 1035 with original ‘winged-wheel’ logo.
+- Lima has produced the model in 1974 as Rc2 1035 with original ‘winged-wheel’ logo.
 It has had a number of cosmetic changes over the years (including as Rc2 1106 with ‘post-stamp’ logo); the most notable being the new blue livery in 1991.
 It is a very basic model (more akin to a toy) even by 1970s standards.
 Performance is poor to middling!

 - Märklin introduced their model in 1968 as Rc 1010.
 In line with all Märklin products, however, this model was designed to operate on their 3-rail system.
 It has undergone a number of cosmetic alterations, but it is only recently that the roof profile has been modified to current standards (but it retains the non-heated mirrors!).
 Starting in 1969 Märklin licensed Hamo to produce 2-rail versions of their model, though this agreement no longer exists, and we are not aware of a similar agreement with Trix, currently.
 As of 2022, it is understood that Märklin will introduce a completely new model as Rc6 – and might now get heated mirrors!

 - Roco introduced their model in 1984 as Rc5 1323; but it actually came with a sheet of transfers so that the purchaser could apply one of four numbers.
-Roco’s model is the only one to represent the newer roof profile (Rc5/Rc6).
+Roco’s model has been the only one to represent the newer roof profile (Rc5/Rc6).
 Different versions of the model have been issued over the years in several liveries and with a selection of more numbers.
 A major alteration to the model was to make it DCC-ready.
-More recently, Roco has introduced the Rc2 version in original condition and a latter Rc4 (including the celebrity 1290); and with a third technical specification which is much more up-to-date.
+More recently, Roco has introduced the Rc2 and Rc3 versions in original condition and a latter Rc4 (including the celebrity 1290); and with a third technical specification which is much more up-to-date.

 - Editions Atlas has produced a static model of Rc3 1027, mounted on a plinth.
 It is a moderately accurate representation of this former Rc2, and is presented in SJ blue with the modifications to represent a loco fitted with radio-control (for shunting purposes).
 Modifications to make it into a running loco would require Tenshodo ‘spuds’ as the easiest option (or something more substantial), couplings, adjustable pantographs (those fitted are non-movable mouldings), and lights.